webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Dodge-and-Respond.md

 ---
 aliases:
 - Dodge and Respond
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/3
+- Ability/Tier/Mid
+- Ability/Pool/Might
-  - Abilities
+- Ability/Categories/Protection
-  - Abilitiesnabler
+- Ability/Categories/Special-Attack
-type: Enabler
-points: 3 Might
 ---

-# Dodge and Respond
+## Dodge and Respond

-**Points**: 3 Might Points
+>3+  Might
-**Type**: Enabler

 If a melee attack misses you, you can immediately make a melee attack in return, but no more than once per turn.
+Enabler.